GamesCreed

 All the times that it works, the sandbox element is insanely fun in LEGO Bricktales.
 You can spend hours on end perfecting your little bridge and make it so that it is in perfect accordance with your taste.
 You do not have many options to customize your creations, but you have enough that you can end up with something that you enjoy looking at.

 Yet, in practice, this is usually not the case.
-Your structure sometimes falls down no matter what you do.
-In my own playthrough, I encountered a bug where everything I had done fell apart.
-I thought I was doing something wrong until I restarted the game and built the exact same structure that I had before.
+Your structure sometimes falls no matter what you do.
+In my playthrough, I encountered a bug where everything I had done fell apart.
+I thought I was doing something wrong until I restarted the game and built the same structure that I had before.
 It worked then.
 So, it must have been a bug the first time because the two structures were the same.
 Of course, it has not been that long since the launch, and I am pretty sure they will fix it eventually.

 LEGO Bricktales, PC, Review, Gameplay, Screenshots, GamesCreed